fact-benchmark/factbenchmark/documentation.md

 <img src="../theme/assets/images/claim_lifecycle.png" align="right" width="60%">

-It is expected, but not required, that a claim will tend to be evaluated for check-worthiness prior to being evaluated for truthiness, but this is not required.
-(In some cases the check-worthiness will be self evident from source.)
+It is expected that a claim will usually to be evaluated for check-worthiness prior to being evaluated for truthiness, but this is not required.
+Agents can respond with any or all three parts of the claim-response at any time.

 There are three parts of a claim response, any of which can be provided at any time.